WycliffeAssociates/tr-creator/README.md

 # How to use

 Click "Directory" icon to create TR file from a directory that contains project .wav files.
-The first subdirectory should be the language directory.
-For example "TargetDirectory -> en"
+This directory should be the language directory

 Click "Zip File" icon to create TR file from a zipped project (for example exported from BTT Exchanger or BTT Recorder)